 How would you rate the market prospects of a company that throws hundreds of thousands of new, top-condition items into a furnace every week?
 You probably wouldn’t give them long before the liquidators move in.

-Yet the largest retail brands incinerate huge volumes of usable stock each day.
-5.8 billion lbs annually are consigned to landfills.
+Yet the largest retail brands incinerate masses of usable stock each day.
+5.8 billion lbs each year are consigned to landfills.
 Anyone remotely environmentally-minded will recoil in horror at the scale of this waste.

 The culprit isn’t an outbreak of latent pyromania among chief executives.
 Rather, it’s the vast quantities of items that modern customers purchase and then return.
 The process of handling these returns backwards across the supply chain, from the consumer to the manufacturer, is known as reverse logistics.